 When you’re able to save money on some of your previous expenses, like if you save $4 every week by not buying a latte, turn that money into a smart money move.
-Put those $4 every week away into your retirement account or a high-dividend savings account.
+Put that $4 every week away into your retirement account or a high-dividend savings account.

 Bring Your Own Lunch to Work

 Buying lunch out can add up quickly.
 As often as you can, make your lunch at home and bring it in.
 An easy way to do this is to make a little extra dinner every night and pack the leftovers up for lunch.

 Many popular attractions allow you to bring your own food, including Disney World and the San Diego Zoo.
 These places often have overpriced concessions, so you can save a lot by packing meals for the family.